RAG System Overview

 6. Context Assembly

-Selected results are organized into two sections injected into Claude's system prompt:
+Selected examples are organized into a knowledge-base section injected into Claude's system prompt:

 [Relevant HTML/AMP code snippets demonstrating the technique]

-Before code generation, Claude Haiku generates a structural blueprint containing:
+Before code generation, Claude Haiku produces a structural blueprint containing:

 - Finalized copy — headlines, body text, CTAs used verbatim in all builds